veevo/dev/content/spiritism/mediumship/types-of-mediums.md

 ---
-title: Types Of Mediums
+title: Types of mediums
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 date: "2019-01-01"
 tags:
 - mediumship
-categories:
-- spiritism
+weight: 120
 ---

-The two main categories of [mediumistic phenomena](phenomena) are: **physical & intelligent**.
-From that, derive the two main types of mediums: physical and intellectual.
-Let's understand them.
+The two main categories of phenomena are: **physical & intelligent**.
+From them, derive the two main types of mediums: **physical and intellectual**.

+## Types of Mediums
+Let's now understand the types of mediums as described by [Allan Kardec](/bio/allan-kardec) on the profound [The Mediums' Book](/books/mediums-book).

 ### Sensitive Mediums
 Persons who feel the presence of spirits by a peculiar impression, general or local, vague or undecided.
 Most of these distinguish good or evil spirits by the nature of the impression caused by them.